cargo-generate/cargo-generate/guide/src/favorites.md

 # Favorites

 Favorite templates can be defined in a config file, that by default is placed at `$CARGO_HOME/cargo-generate.toml` or `$CARGO_HOME/cargo-generate`.
-To specify an alternative configuration file, use the `--config <config-file>` option.
+To specify an alternate configuration file, use the `--config <config-file>` option.

 > ⚠️ NOTE: A relative `--config` option, will be relative to the template root during expansion.